 property transactions, such as taxes and insurance premiums.
 It gives the lender the legal

-authority to collect any outstanding debt, even if the borrower is no more living in the property.
+authority to collect any conveyancing coburg debt, even if the borrower is no more living in the property.
 It

 protects the lenderâ€™s investment.
 Due to the time-consuming nature of this transaction,

 Online conveyancing services are becoming more popular because of the many options

 available to reduce the time and effort required for conveyancing.
 Online conveyancing refers